-A quiet water heater is a good water heater.
+A quiet water heater is a quality water heater.
 Unfortunately, some water heaters in homes throughout the Phoenix area can become quite noisy over the years due to general wear and tear.
 Popping, groaning, and whining noises are familiar sounds that water heaters begin making when something has gone wrong.

 Call the plumbing professionals at Day & Night to quiet your water heater and ensure everything’s back in smooth running order again.

 If your water heater is popping, vibrating, or rumbling, the likely culprit is sediment or scale buildup on the inside of the tank.
 Sediment and scale are just loose minerals that exist in all forms of water.
 This is especially common in homes throughout Phoenix due to the high mineral content in the local water supply.
 While harmless to drink, these minerals get trapped inside your water heater and settle on the bottom, creating a thick layer over time.
+You may need a Phoenix water heater technician from Day and Night to come out to your house to see if you need a water heater tune-up.

-How Serious Is the Problem?
+How Serious Is the Water Heater Popping Sound Problem?

 The biggest issue caused by sediment buildup is a loss of efficiency.
-Because hot water is getting trapped below the sediments and the heating element is working harder to push past the boundary of buildup, the whole water heater system is working harder to create the hot water you need.
+Hot water is getting trapped below the sediments and the heating element is working harder to push past the boundary of buildup, the whole water heater system is working harder to create the hot water you need.
 This struggle wastes electricity and raises your energy bills every month.

 However, if the problem is left ignored for too long, the sediment buildup could begin causing damage to your water heater.
-In gas water heaters, the sediment buildup begins to cause hot spots that damage the tank.

 Over time, this damage could lead to leaks of other types of premature failure.
 In an electric water heater, the buildup can cause the lower heating element to stop working, leading to a complete lack of hot water and, again, premature failure.
 That’s precisely why it’s imperative to solve the issue of mineral buildup before it advances too far.

-How Do You Fix the Problem?
+How Do You Fix the Water Heater Popping Noise Problem?

 To do this, you’ll need to know a bit about what specific parts are called and where they’re located, so it’s worth your while to obtain a copy of your tank’s owner’s manual to have on hand.
-It’s a 10 step process that many homeowners with the proper tools and a bit of know-how may be able to complete on their own:
+It’s a 10-step process that many homeowners with the proper tools and a bit of know-how may be able to complete on their own:

 - Turn off the water heater.
 For a gas water heater, turn the switch to the “pilot” setting.
 For an electric water heater, turn the tank off at the circuit breaker.